European Astronomical Society: Presidents

 The President of the European Astronomical Society chairs the governing Council of the EAS and liaises with similar societies in countries around the world, and with the International Astronomical Union on behalf of the European astronomy community.

 The first person to hold the title of President of the European Astronomical Society was Lodewijk Woltjer, a post he held from the founding of the EAS until 1994.
 The post has a term of office of four years, the same as the other offices on the governing Council of the Society, and the office transfers from the incumbent at the conclusion of the final EAS Annual Meeting of their term.
 Thierry Courvoisier and Roger Davies are the only holders to have been re-elected for a second term.

-The current president is Roger Davies (Oxford, UK), who took up the role in 2017.
+The current president is Sara Lucatello (Padua, Italy), who took up the role in 2024.

 Prizes

 The European Astronomical Society awards several prizes on an annual or biannual basis.